African Union

 The EU AI Act is addressed separately here.

-As noted above, there are no laws or regulations in Italy that directly regulate AI.
-However, since 2021, the Italian Data Protection Authority (DPA) has set up a specific organizational unit dedicated to artificial intelligence.
-In a recent statement of March 25, 2024, the Chairman of the DPA indicated that the authority possesses the necessary competence and independence to implement the European Artificial Intelligence Act, in line with the objective of ensuring a high level of protection on fundamental rights1.
-Furthermore, Italian courts and regulators have begun to interpret existing laws with regard to AI.
+Moreover, the DPA has had a specific organizational unit dedicated to artificial intelligence in place since 2021.
+In a statement of March 25, 2024, the Chairman of the DPA indicated that the DPA possesses the necessary competence and independence to implement the EU AI Act, in line with the objective of ensuring a high level of protection on fundamental rights.4 Furthermore, Italian courts and regulators have begun to interpret existing laws with regard to AI.5

-There are various laws that do not directly seek to regulate AI, but may affect the development or use of AI in Italy, such as:
+Additionally, there are various laws that do not directly seek to regulate AI, but may affect the development or use of AI in Italy, such as:

 As noted above, there are currently no specific laws or regulations in Italy that directly regulate AI.
 Accordingly, no definition of AI is currently recognized through Italian national legislation.